Pirates vs. Cubs Player Props Betting Odds

 Hayes Stats

-- Ke'Bryan Hayes has recorded 63 hits with 15 doubles, five triples, four home runs and 15 walks.
+- Ke'Bryan Hayes has put up 64 hits with 15 doubles, five triples, four home runs and 15 walks.
 He has driven in 28 runs with seven stolen bases.

 Hayes Recent Games